Parental Alienation in Virginia

 In cases of parental alienation, courts very seriously consider the detrimental impact that one parent’s active degradation of the parent-child relationship has on the overall well-being and best interests of the child.
 While no one factor is wholly determinate, the impact of parental alienation can substantially sway a judge’s decision.

-For a better understanding as to how charges of parental alienation might affect your custody or visitation case, be sure to consult with an experienced custody attorney in your jurisdiction.
-From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the custody lawyers at Livesay & Myers, P.C. represent clients throughout Northern Virginia.
+For a better understanding as to how charges of parental alienation might affect your custody or visitation case, be sure to consult with an experienced custody lawyer in your jurisdiction.
+From our five convenient office locations, the custody attorneys at Livesay & Myers, P.C. represent clients throughout Northern Virginia.
 Contact us to schedule a consultation today.